-Universal Profilingedit
+Universal Profiling

-Elastic Universal Profiling is a whole-system, always-on, continuous profiling solution that eliminates the need for code instrumentation, recompilation, on-host debug symbols and service restarts.
+Elastic Universal Profiling is a whole-system, always-on, continuous profiling solution that eliminates the need for code instrumentation, recompilation, on-host debug symbols, and service restarts.
 Leveraging eBPF technology, Universal Profiling operates within the Linux kernel space, capturing only the needed data with minimal overhead in an unobtrusive manner.
 For a quick overview of Universal Profiling, see the Universal Profiling product page.

 On this page, you’ll find information on:

-Inspecting data in Kibanaedit
+Inspecting data in Kibana

 You can find Universal Profiling in the Observability navigation menu.
 Clicking Stacktraces under Universal Profiling opens the stacktraces view.